sirji-ai/sirji/README.md

 </p>

 <p align="center">
-  <em>Sirji is an agentic AI framework for software development.</em>
+  <em>Sirji is a framework to build & run custom AI agents for your everyday dev tasks.</em>
 </p>

 <p align="center">